How to Drill Into Fiberglass Without Splintering? (Complete Guide)

 Ready to drill into fiberglass?
 Here are 3 simple steps to make sure you do it right.

-- Gather Tools: Have the right tools ready.
-Use a high-speed rotary tool or a carbide drill bit – they’re best for working with fiberglass.
+2. Gather Tools: Have the right tools ready.
+Use a Brad Point Drill Bit or a Step Drill Bit – they’re best for working with fiberglass.

 Safety first!
 Don’t forget goggles and gloves.